 Seeing a bald eagle in the wild is an experience like no other.
 These majestic creatures with their giant talons and amazing nests are quite a sight to behold.
-If you’re wondering where to see bald eagles in PA, the Pocono Mountains are a fantastic place to start.
-With large trees and open water, both of which a bald eagle needs to survive, it is no surprise the Pocono Mountains are a great viewing location.
+If you’re wondering where to see bald eagles in PA, the Pocono Mountains is a fantastic place to start.
+With large trees and open water, both of which a bald eagle needs to survive, it is no surprise the Pocono Mountains is a great viewing location.
 On your next winter getaway, let us help you find bald eagles in PA with our Eagle Watch Package.

 If you’re wondering where to see bald eagles in PA, our Delaware Highlands Vacation Guide is a great place to start.
 In addition to outdoor recreation, this free guide is filled with suggestions on what you need to see and do while visiting.
 The guide is easy to receive and shows up in your inbox!